dkarpa/dkarpa.github.io/_projects/ana.md

 ## Experimental Setup

-We draw on a preregistered survey experiment fielded in October 2024 as part of the Citizen Barometer at the University of Helsinki
+We draw on a survey experiment fielded in October 2024 as part of the Citizen Barometer at the University of Helsinki.
-(<a href="https://aspredicted.org/48v2-9qk5.pdf" target="_blank">pre-registration</a>,
-<a href="https://www.helsinki.fi/fi/projektit/kansalaisbarometri" target="_blank">project website</a>).
 The sample consists of 2,040 Finnish adults, recruited to broadly match the national population.
 Respondents provided demographic background, attitudes toward automation, and their familiarity with automated border-control systems.
 Survey weights adjust the sample to reflect population benchmarks for region, language, age, gender, and education.

-Because the project focuses on the political conditions under which people trust or distrust automated decision-making, we also measured political orientations.
-Instead of traditional party identification, which is less informative in multiparty systems, we rely on a feeling-thermometer measure: respondents rated major parties from 0–10.
+Because the project focuses on the political conditions under which people legitimize automated decision-making, we also measured political orientations.
+Instead of traditional party identification, we rely on a feeling-thermometer measure: respondents rated major parties from 0–10.
 The *distance* between evaluations of the left-wing (Vasemmistoliitto) and right-wing (Perussuomalaiset) parties provides a continuous indicator of political leaning.
 Following prior research, we divide respondents into **Left**, **Center**, and **Right** based on tertiles of this distribution.

 <div class="row justify-content-sm-center">
   <div class="col-sm-8 mt-3 mt-md-0">